waltligon/orangefs/doc/design/storage-interface.md

 null-terminated, readable strings.
 This makes them very similar to MPI\_Info key/value pairs.

 *TODO: we should build hints out of a pair of the TROVE\_keyvals.
-We'll call them a TROVE\_hint\_s in here for now.*
+We’ll call them a TROVE\_hint\_s in here for now.*

 ### Functions